ribru17/ts_query_ls/README.md

 - [x] Add tests for all* functionality
 - [x] Support for importing query modules via the `; inherits: foo` modeline

-> *All handlers are tested, but core functionality like language loading will be
-> more complicated, and does not yet have test coverage.

 ### Packaging

 - [ ] [`homebrew`](https://github.com/Homebrew/homebrew-core)